OpenEvalProject/evals/manuscripts/elife-35977/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/35977/elife-35977-fig1-v1.jpg)

 **Figure 1.:** (A) Diagram of MATR3 showing nucleic acid-binding domains as well as the distribution of pathogenic mutations implicated in ALS (blue), ALS/FTD (red), and ALS/distal myopathy (green) within domains predicted to be disordered by PONDR VSL2 (Peng et al., 2006).
 (B) Longitudinal fluorescence microscopy (LFM) allows unique identification and tracking of thousands of primary neurons (green outlines) transfected with fluorescent proteins, as well as monitoring of cell death (red outlines), indicated by loss of fluorescence signal and changes in morphology.
 (C) MATR3-EGFP expressing neurons exhibited a higher risk of death compared to neurons expressing only EGFP, as quantified by the hazard ratio (HR) (HR = 1.48; EGFP n = 1286, MATR3-EGFP n = 1183; ***p<2×10−16, Cox proportional hazards).
 (D–E) Transfection of neurons with MATR3-EGFP resulted in a 2.8-fold increase in anti-MATR3 immunoreactivity over untransfected cells (MATR3-EGFP n = 133, untransfected n = 136, EGFP n = 113, ****p<0.0001, one-way ANOVA with Tukey’s post-hoc test).
 (F) On a single-cell basis, GFP fluorescence is directly proportional to anti-MATR3 reactivity (p<0.0001, r2 = 0.90; linear regression).
 (G) Penalized spline modeling confirmed a protective effect associated with higher EGFP expression that plateaus at ~1500 arbitrary units (AU); (p=5.3×10−6, penalized spline regression).
 (H) However, penalized spline analysis showed no relationship between expression and survival at low and medium expression but a significant increase in risk of death with high MATR3-EGFP levels (p=0.012; penalized spline regression).
-Scale bars in (B) and (D), 20 μm.10.7554/eLife.35977.003Figure 1—source data 1.Figures 1C,G, and H and GFP intensity and immunoreactivity data used for Figures 1E and F.
+Scale bars in (B) and (D), 20 μm.

 Even so, little is known about MATR3’s functions in health or in disease, and the mechanisms underlying MATR3-dependent neurotoxicity remain unclear.
 Here, we establish an in vitro model of MATR3-mediated neurodegeneration and take advantage of this model to investigate the intrinsic properties and domains of MATR3 required for toxicity.
 Furthermore, we examine how disease-associated MATR3 mutations affect these properties to enhance neurodegeneration.

 ## Results

-## MATR3 levels modulate neuronal survival in an in vitro model of neurodegeneration
+### MATR3 levels modulate neuronal survival in an in vitro model of neurodegeneration

 We first asked how MATR3 expression is related to neurodegeneration using longitudinal fluorescence microscopy (LFM), a sensitive high-content imaging system that we assembled for assessing neuronal function and survival at the single-cell level.
 As MATR3 mutations cause a spectrum of disease that includes ALS and FTD, we modeled neurotoxicity in primary mixed cortical cultures, a system that recapitulates key features of ALS/FTD pathogenesis (Barmada et al., 2010b, 2014, 2015).
 Primary neurons were transfected with diffusely localized mApple to enable visualization of neuronal cell bodies and processes by fluorescence microscopy.
 In addition, cells were co-transfected with constructs encoding enhanced green fluorescent protein (EGFP) or MATR3 fused with EGFP.
 Cultures were imaged by fluorescence microscopy at 24 hr intervals for 10 days, and custom scripts (https://github.com/barmadaslab/survival-analysis and https://github.com/barmadaslab/measurements; Miguez, 2018a; Miguez, 2018b copies archived at https://github.com/elifesciences-publications/survival-analysis and https://github.com/elifesciences-publications/measurements) used to generate uniquely labeled regions of interest (ROIs) corresponding to each cell (Figure 1B).
 Rounding of the soma, retraction of neurites or loss of fluorescence indicated cell death; these criteria proved to be sensitive markers of neurodegeneration in previous studies (Arrasate and Finkbeiner, 2005).
 We used the time of death for individual cells to calculate an overall risk of death, expressed as a hazard ratio (HR), corresponding to the likelihood of cell death in each population relative to a control or reference group (Christensen, 1987).
 In doing so, we observed that MATR3-EGFP overexpression significantly increases the risk of death compared to EGFP alone, with a HR of 1.48 (Figure 1C).